DeadZoneGames/DZG_ReactionTime/README.txt

 For multiplayer games, the player with the highest score wins.

 Notes:
+06/07/2020
+- Fixed multiplayer support
+- Fixed missing sound and background music
+- Fixed InGame Menu with instructions (Press ESC or 'M' for InGame Menu)
+- Fixed ability to reset car when stuck

 05/31/2020
 - Initial Release
 - Multiplayer mode is currently under development.